rmcd1024/derivmkts/README.md

 Please feel free to contact me with bug reports or suggestions.
 Best would be to file an issue on Github, but email is fine as well.

 I hope you find this helpful!

+[1] In addition, `greeks2` performs the same calculations with a different calling convention, and `bsopt()` simultaneously computes prices and Greeks for European calls and puts.